 Will lenders be willing to offer me a mortgage?

-How can Taylor Total Weed Control help?
+How can Total Weed Control help?

-We at Taylor Total Weed Control have been dealing with Japanese knotweed for years, so you can rest assured we know exactly what we're doing.
+We at Total Weed Control have been dealing with Japanese knotweed for years, so you can rest assured we know exactly what we're doing.
 If you're thinking of purchasing a property that's affected by Japanese knotweed, we can provide:

-• A comprehensive survey with report, Japanese knotweed management plan (JKMP) and estimated costs
+- A comprehensive survey with report, Japanese knotweed management plan (JKMP) and estimated costs

-• Professional Japanese knotweed removal, carried out by specialists in line with all relevant environmental regulations
+- Professional Japanese knotweed removal, carried out by specialists in line with all relevant environmental regulations

-• An insurance-backed guarantee, giving you peace of mind that your Japanese knotweed problem is under control
+- An insurance-backed guarantee, giving you peace of mind that your Japanese knotweed problem is under control

-Give us a call on 029 2039 7554 to discuss your requirements with a Japanese knotweed expert.
+Contact Total Weed Control now to discuss your requirements with a Japanese knotweed expert.
 We know that property deals can be highly time-sensitive, so we always aim to deliver our services as swiftly as possible.

-Request a FREE Japanese knotweed survey >
+Request a Japanese Knotweed Survey >

 Photo from Pixabay